mindscan-de/Tutorials/0x01_ML_TransformerArchitecture/README.md

 * The transformer architecture has been proven to be working even with this fragmented words.
 Thus it seems to work as well.

+## Positional Encodings

+Damit das Modell eine Bedeutung eines Wortes innerhalb eines Satzes/ einer Satzstruktur erlernen kann benötigt es im wesentlichen zwei Dinge

+* What is the meaning of the word?
+* What is the position of the word in the sentence?

+The question for the meaning is already answered by using the embeddings for each word or token.
+The second question for the position in the sentence is a bit harder, but not too hard.
+We have to add this kind of information to each word in the sentence.
+We do that by simply watermarking the words with a nonrepeating pattern, which the model can also learn.

+The sentence may have a different meaning, depending of the position of words in the sentence.
+The sentence "ich liebe dich!" (i love you!) has a different meaning than the sentence "liebe ich dich?" ((do) i love you?).
+As seen the position of a word is of imortance, even the position of a comma, might change the meaning of a sentence completely, so the model must know at which position a comma was set.

+For an example please refer to the positional encoding paper "Positional Encoding to Control Output Sequence Length".
+You may also have a look into the ipython notebook in the FluentGenesis-Classifer Project.

+For all even dimensions calculate:

+	PE(pos, 2i) = sin(pos/( 10000^(2i/d_model)))

+For all odd dimensions calculate:

+    PE(sin, 2i+1) = cos(pos/( 10000^(2i/d_model)))

+## Implementing the Transformer Architecture

+*Maybe better to not implement it on my own...* but instead use already implemeted building blocks and examples.
+Maybe have to rework the training.
+I still haven't mastered implementing a transformer like architecture on my own, using only the paper.

 ## Useful Resources